EFTI4EU/reference-implementation/README.md

 ### How the reference implementation might be used

 - As a base code for national implementations: member states can start from the reference implementation and adapt it to their requirements, constraints and environment in order to build a national implementation
-- As reference architecture: member states can be inspired bu the reference implementation design and technical choice for their national implementations
+- As an architecture guideline: member states can take inspiration from the reference implementation design and technical choices for their national implementations
-- Aa test reference: if a national implementation works correctly with the reference implementation, this means that it should work correctly with the other national gates as well
+- Aa a test reference: if a national implementation works correctly with the reference implementation, this means that it should work correctly with the other national gates as well

 Member states should not put the reference implementation as it is to production.
 In fact, many design and technical choices have been taken during the development of the reference implementation following general environment purpose and best practices.
 These choices might not necessarily be suitable for all use cases, and member states shall look deeply to the design and the implementation before going to production.
-Also, the available authentication model, even based on OpenID standard, is very limited and member states shall adapt it to their respective authentication systems.
+Also, the available authentication model, even though based on the OpenID standard, is very limited and member states shall adapt it to their respective authentication systems.

 ## Organization of the repository

 Besides the code base, the repository contains some other useful content.
 The repository is organized as follows:

-- `implementation`: contains the code base of microservices, libraries and other tools
+- `implementation`: contains the code base of services, libraries and other tools
 - `deploy`: contains the required elements to run and test the code base
 - `schema`: contains different data models and interface definitions
 - `utils`: contains some useful content such as a set of postman collections to test the gate

 ## Further documentation

 More detailed documentation of different elements of this repository can be found at their respective locations.
-Here a summary:
+Here is a summary:

 - [Implementation](implementation/README.md)
     - [Gate core](implementation/gate/README.md)